dizza01/RARE25-Submission/README.md

 - Example input images and metadata are provided for testing the pipeline.

 ### 2. Training the Model
-- Training scripts (not included in this baseline) are used to train a ResNet50 model on the public training data.
+- Training scripts exist in the jupyter notebook files
-- The trained model weights are saved as `resources/resnet50.pth`.
+- The trained model weights are saved in resources e.g `resources/resnet50.pth`.
-- If you wish to retrain, use your own scripts and replace the weights file.

 ### 3. Inference
 - The main inference logic is in `inference.py`.